Jai2500/Z-Score-Loss/README.md

 <img src="https://github.com/Jai2500/Z-Score-Loss/blob/main/images/eps-vs-thres.png" width="500">

-(From top left) First panel: The estimated $Z$ score for the entire range of the linear model threshold, $u$.
+(From the top) First panel: The estimated $Z$ score for the entire range of the linear model threshold, $u$.

 Second panel: The distribution of the $Z$ score with signal efficiency, the fraction of signal events retained.
 Both quantities are functions of $u$.
 The model trained with $\bar{\Delta}_Z$ reaches the maximum $Z$ score for higher values of signal efficiency than that with the BCE loss.